Top 6 best tactics Thomas Tuchel could use to transform England’s game

 One of Tuchel's most impressive qualities is his capacity to change his approach during a game.

-He often changed his form during games at Chelsea and Paris Saint-Germain to take advantage of his opponent's flaws.
+He often changed his formation during games at Chelsea and Paris Saint-Germain to take advantage of his opponent's flaws.

 Whether it's in the change of defensive formations or the conversion from a 3-4-2-1 alignment, Tuchel's sides are well-known for their flexibility.